Luapula cisticola

 The Luapula cisticola (Cisticola luapula) is a species of bird in the family Cisticolidae.
-It is found in south-central Africa.

 Taxonomy

 The Luapula cisticola is monotypic.
 This taxon was split from the winding cisticola by the IOC and HBW, as were the rufous-winged cisticola, coastal cisticola and Ethiopian cisticola.
 The Clements (2017) and Howard and Moore (2014) world lists consider these taxa as a single species, the winding cisticola C. galactotes (sensu lato).

 Distribution and habitat

 This species is found in eastern Angola, Lake Mweru (south-eastern DRC), Zambia, northern and north-eastern Namibia, northern Botswana and north-western Zimbabwe.

 Its natural habitats are tropical seasonally wet or flooded lowland grassland and swamps.